SiddharthaStoic/HaNDS/README.md

-# HaNDS: A Habituation-Driven Neuromorphic Detection System
+# HaNDS: A Habituation-Driven Neuromorphic Anomaly Detection System

 HaNDS is a biologically inspired anomaly detection framework that simulates habituating neurons to detect novel or surprising events in time-series signals.